otherguy/ESP8266WeatherStation/README.md

 ### Upload Software

 Use [Adafruit's `ampy` tool](https://github.com/adafruit/ampy) to upload the software to the NodeMCU.
+Adjust the port according to your operating system and USB controller.

 ```bash
 $ ampy --port /dev/tty.usbserial-1430 --baud 115200 put src/boot.py